 The true representation of Christ is not one of a Savior suffering in vain.
 What Christ set out to do, He did.
 The true representation of Jesus to children is that of the compassionate savior that sacrificed for His people and overcame death and the grave and the devil in all ways.
 So then we as parents sacrifice much for our children and overcome those things of this world that seek to do them and us harm.
 We show them the power to overcome evil and press on in the strength of Christ.
 That is the true representation of Christ.

-I see many people saying such things, yet these very same children live and visit these "HORRIBLE" parents that the spouse says they are protecting their children from.
+I see many people saying such things, yet these very same children live and visit these “HORRIBLE” parents that the spouse says they are protecting their children from.
 Makes no sense to me, unless the children did not have access to the so-called destructive parent.
-It seems to me, that the "fruit" of such reasonings shows WHO wanted escape..........and that it was not a CHILD based decision.
-When one leaves the marriage and the kids STILL abide with the supposed "abuser", it shows who wanted out -----the kids' welfare does not/did not enter into the decision to divorce---it was self based.
+It seems to me, that the “fruit” of such reasonings shows WHO wanted escape……….and that it was not a CHILD based decision.
+When one leaves the marriage and the kids STILL abide with the supposed “abuser”, it shows who wanted out —–the kids’ welfare does not/did not enter into the decision to divorce—it was self based.

 Now hold it a minute.
-Please stop using inflamatory words like this.
-I do not believe it is an "entitlement".
+Please stop using inflammatory words like this.
+I do not believe it is an “entitlement”.
 Never did I say that.
 I did say it is a permissible option subject to God leading the individual in how He would have them respond.
 So then if they exercise their ability to divorce, it is clearly a provision of mercy for THEM.

-No I do not think the exercising of the permission to divorce is necessarily love to the sinning spouse, but it is love to the children in many cases, and in following the will of God to do so, it is love of God.
+No, I do not think the exercising of the permission to divorce is necessarily love to the sinning spouse, but it is love to the children in many cases, and in following the will of God to do so, it is love of God.

 Again, if the children abide/visit the spouse who is divorced, the children are reaping no such "love" by an act of divorce.
 All they are seeing is their two parents, who they love more than anything in the world, opposed to each other and apart.